 Form sharing options

-Both let us share forms in various ways, but SurveyMonkey is very limited in its free version.
+Both let us share forms in various ways, but SurveyMonkey is limited in its free version.

-It supports only sharing through web links.
-All other methods are included in the premium versions.
-Here is a list of paid form sharing options:
+It supports sharing through web links.
+Other methods, including QR code, email, embedding, etc., are included in the premium versions.

-In contrast, Typeform is better as it offers all sharing methods in the free version.
+In contrast, Typeform is better as it offers all sharing methods for free.
 It lets you share forms in the following ways: